Azure Storage Account Failover is now in public preview

 If the primary region for your geo-redundant storage account becomes unavailable for an extended period of time, you can force an account failover.
-When you perform a failover, all data in the storage account is failed over to the secondary region, and the secondary region becomes the new primary region.
+When you perform a failover, all data in the storage account will be failed over to the secondary region, and the secondary region will become the new primary region.
 The DNS records for all storage service endpoints – blob, file, queue, table and Azure Data Lake Storage Gen2 – are updated to point to the new primary region.
 Once the failover is complete, clients can automatically begin writing data to the storage account using the service endpoints in the new primary region, without any code changes.

 Account failover is supported in preview for new and existing Azure Resource Manager storage accounts that are configured for RA-GRS and GRS.
-Storage accounts may be general-purpose v1 (GPv1), general-purpose v2 (GPv2), or Blob Storage accounts.
+Storage accounts may be general-purpose v1 (GPv1), general-purpose v2 (GPv2) or Blob Storage accounts.
 Account failover is currently supported in US West 2 and US West Central.